 Computing skills are developed throughout the school, as its own subject, and often in conjunction with other subjects to further develop essential, everyday skills.
-We have a Computing Technician who assists in weekly lessons, in all classes.
-We follow the Barefoot Computing planning, making links to topics within each classroom where possible.
+We follow the NCEE planning, making links to topics within each classroom where possible.

 The national curriculum for computing aims to ensure all pupils:

 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation (Computer science)